ARM-software/connectedhomeip/docs/examples/openiotsdk_examples.md

 This provides the proper service for Matter's `OTA Requestor` cluster.
 The [TF-M Firmware Update Service](https://arm-software.github.io/psa-api/fwu/1.0/) is the backend for all firmware update operations.
-The `DFU Manager` module is attached to the application and allows full usage of `OTA Requestor` cluster.
+The `DFU Manager` module is attached to the application and allows full usage of the `OTA Requestor` cluster.

-You can also provide the own version of Matter example to Matter stack via setting `CONFIG_CHIP_OPEN_IOT_SDK_SOFTWARE_VERSION` and `CONFIG_CHIP_OPEN_IOT_SDK_SOFTWARE_VERSION_STRING` variables.
+You can also provide your own version of the Matter example to the Matter stack by setting `CONFIG_CHIP_OPEN_IOT_SDK_SOFTWARE_VERSION` and `CONFIG_CHIP_OPEN_IOT_SDK_SOFTWARE_VERSION_STRING` variables.

 ```